WMS for the SMB: Factors to Consider When Implementing a Warehouse Management System

 - Agile implementation programs —Some WMS solution providers have agile or rapid implementation programs designed to get business up and running quickly, within a bounded period of time.

-- Modern UI/UX — The ease‐of‐use of a WMS for SMBs can greatly reduce the system training needed, as well as make it easier to get new employees up to speed in the future.
+- Modern UI/UX — The ease‐of‐use of a WMS for small businesses/SMBs can greatly reduce the system training needed, as well as make it easier to get new employees up to speed in the future.

 A company that currently uses paper‐based/manual approach in their warehouse can greatly benefit from automating warehouse management.
 A properly implemented warehouse & distribution management for SMBs will yield noticeable improvements in inventory accuracy, perfect order rates, on-time shipment, labor efficiency, and throughput.
 Taking all these above factors into consideration can help SMBs reduce risks and accelerate the implementation process.